-Established in 2002 with Professor Peter Stoicheff as its first recipient, the Distinguished Graduate Mentorship Award aims to recognize graduate faculty with a record of excellent mentorship of graduate students under their supervision.
-Outstanding mentors inspire their graduate students to be creative in their thinking, to push their research in new directions, and to make a positive impact on the future.
-They are essential to graduate student success – in the classroom, the laboratory, and beyond.
+Established in 2002 with Professor Peter Stoicheff as its first recipient, the Outstanding Graduate Mentorship Award aims to recognize USask's graduate faculty who have a reputation of being exceptional mentors.
+Outstanding mentors not only inspire their graduate students to be creative in their thinking, but also encourage their students to reach in new directions and to positively impact and influence the future.

-The recipient will receive an appropriately inscribed certificate and a $1000 one-time allocation of graduate scholarship funding awarded by the College of Graduate & Postdoctoral Studies (CGPS) to support their graduate program.
-A plaque listing past recipients of the award is displayed prominently in the entrance of the Murray Building.
+The recipient will receive a framed certificate and a $1000 one-time graduate funding allocation awarded by the College of Graduate & Postdoctoral Studies (CGPS) to support their graduate program.
+A plaque listing past recipients is displayed prominently in the entrance of the Murray Building.

 One award is made annually each spring.

-All members of the faculty of the College of Graduate and Postdoctoral Studies with a minimum of 10 years of supervisory experience are eligible for the award.
-‘Supervision’ is interpreted broadly to include supervision of artistic works and of written works such as projects, theses and dissertations.
+All members of the faculty of the College of Graduate and Postdoctoral Studies with a minimum of 10 years of graduate mentorship experience are eligible for the award.

-Nominations must be submitted using the nomination template, be no more than a total 20 pages and include:
+Nominations must be submitted using the nomination template [new template required for 2021 submissions], be no more than a total 20 pages and include:

-- One co-authored student support letter that includes passionate compelling evidence of why they feel the nominee should receive this award.
+- One co-authored student support letter that includes passionate compelling evidence of why the nominee should receive this award.

 - A maximum of two supporting letter(s) from academic colleagues.